odarroyo/opseestools/README.md

 ## Description

-opseestools comprises a set of functions in three modules:
+opseestools comprises a set of functions in four modules:

 1) 2D Analysis functions.
 This library is called analysis.
 You can import it as: